How to start a business while working

-Prioritise the most important tasks, and those which will take longer, such as securing insurance, completing the necessary registration and applying for start-up funding.
+Prioritise the most important tasks and those which will take longer, such as securing insurance, completing the necessary registration, and applying for start-up funding.
 If you leave these until the end, you could face exasperating last-minute delays.

 Think about approaching your boss

-Wendy Tan White founded web development company Moonfruit while working at internet bank Egg.
+Wendy Tan White founded the web development company Moonfruit while working at internet bank Egg.
 She quoted: “Don’t think you can’t go and speak to your boss.
 Even if you haven’t gotten a close relationship, most companies want to keep their staff and even if they can only keep you part-time, it might be worth their while.”

-Many employers are entrepreneurs themselves, and will appreciate the fact that you have shown initiative, particularly if you choose your words carefully.
+Many employers are entrepreneurs themselves and will appreciate the fact that you have shown initiative, particularly if you choose your words carefully.